nliaquin/linux-guides/arch-install.md

 ### Pacstrapping
 Usually during this step, people just install the standard packages, but I think this is actually a good time to install some other essentials like iwd, which does not come with Arch post-installation, dhcpcd, which will help with resolving hosts when you boot in post-installation, and other great utilities:

-> pacstrap /mnt base base-devel linux linux-firmware iwd efibootmgr vim git dhcpcd dhclient bash man-db man-pages texinfo openssh polkit sudo
+> pacstrap /mnt base base-devel linux linux-firmware iwd w3m efibootmgr vim git dhcpcd dhclient bash man-db man-pages texinfo openssh polkit sudo brightnessctl

-This is a ton of stuff to help you get going, but it's not everything.
-This does not cover graphical environments, video, audio, etc. I have more guides on that at https://github.com/nliaquin/linux-guides
+This is a ton of stuff to help you get going, but if you want to know what all of it does, you can look up the package name, or use man *package-name* after finishing installation.

 ### Generating fstab